How To Become A Digital Nomad (no matter your age!)

 That could mean launching your new eCommerce store, signing up to Fiverr, looking for people to coach, or finding a developer for your SaaS product.

-Remember, being a digital nomad doesn’t require you to be anywhere physically.
+Remember, being a digital nomad doesn’t require you immediately start travelling.

 You can be a digital nomad in the same place you are right now.
 And by starting your new business, you have the chance to dip your toe in the water and see if it is viable.